 Impersonators, infringements, and counterfeits are rampant on Instagram, but there are steps you can take to ensure your IP is protected on the platform.
 Follow these steps to best protect your brand on Instagram:

 Registering your brand content for the appropriate copyrights and trademarks is an essential step to protect your intellectual property.
-This may be a sizable investment, as registering for business trademarks and copyrights do incur fees, but it will be well worth it.
-Having these registrations makes it far easier to claim your legal ownership of your brand content and take down infringements as quickly as possible.
+This may be a sizable investment, as registering for business trademarks and copyrights does incur fees, but it will be well worth it.
+Having these registrations makes it far easier to claim legal ownership of your brand content and take down infringements as quickly as possible.